SearchWP Blog

 It allows visitors to find the right content faster and makes their user experience more positive.

-In this article, you learned how to add a search box to your Elementor page.
 It’ll help you to encourage your visitors to make searches on your site and boost your content discoverability.

 If you’re ready to add a smart search box to your Elementor pages, you can grab your copy of SearchWP here.